MobilityData/gbfs/gbfs.md

 * Non-negative Float - A 32-bit floating point number greater than or equal to 0.
 * Non-negative Integer - An integer greater than or equal to 0.
 * Object - A JSON element consisting of key-value pairs (fields).
+* Phone Number - Phone number in [E.164](https://en.wikipedia.org/wiki/E.164) format.
+The phone number MUST start with a "+".
+The characters following the "+" MUST be integers and MUST NOT contain any hyphens, spaces or parentheses.
 * String - Can only contain text.
 Strings MUST NOT contain any formatting codes (including HTML) other than newlines.
 * Time - Service time in the HH:MM:SS format for the time zone indicated in system_information.json (00:00:00 - 47:59:59).
 Time can stretch up to one additional day in the future to accommodate situations where, for example, a system was open from 11:30pm - 11pm the next day (i.e. 23:30:00-47:00:00).
 * Timestamp - Timestamp fields MUST be represented as integers in POSIX time. (e.g., the number of seconds since January 1st 1970 00:00:00 UTC)